-On March 31, 2020 and June 10, 2020, the Company completed and closed its first and second round, respectively, of its fifth offering subscription for the issuance of convertible promissory notes for convertible preferred membership interests ("Notes") and received \$1,162,500 and \$1,869,133, respectively, which increased the aggregate Notes to \$6,706,633 as of June 30, 2020.
-Notes matured and converted into membersip interests prior to or in conjunction with the Corporate Conversion, at which time all of the Company's outstanding membership interests converted into shares of common stock.
+On March 31, 2020, June 10, 2020, and August 21, 2020, the Company completed and closed its first, second, and third round, respectively, of its fifth offering subscription (the "Fifth Offering") for the issuance of convertible promissory notes (collectively with the promissory notes of the Fourth Offering, the "Notes") for convertible preferred membership interests and received \$1,162,500, \$706,633, and \$125,000, respectively.

+Notes with an aggregate principal amount of \$4,204,133 were outstanding as of September 30, 2020, after giving effect to the July 2020 maturity of Notes sold in the first round of its fourth offering subscription (the "Fourth Offering").
+The outstanding Notes matured and converted into membership interests prior to or in conjunction with the Corporate Conversion, at which time all of the Company's outstanding membership interests converted into shares of common stock.